I Know How This Ends by Charlie Evans

 Mia switched off her phone, not wanting to stare at it any longer.
 At least, not for another twenty minutes or so.

-Charlie Evans (she/they) is from a small town in Ontario, Canada.
+Charlie Evans (she/they) is from Toronto, ON.
 She has a BA in Creative Writing & Publishing from Sheridan College.
-She is a freelance writer and assistant childcare teacher.
+She is an editor and writer.
 She has previously been published on Montrealwrites.com as well as on The Write Launch.
 She also is the third prize recipient of the South Simcoe Arts Council Adult Short Story Award.